amrbasiony97/employee_console_app/README.md

 - Add employees
 - Print all employees
 - Search for employees
-- Update existing employess
+- Update existing employees
 - Delete employees
-- Save/Load from database
+- Save/Load from the database

 ## Add Employees